Gorytus (horse): 1982: two-year-old season

-Gorytus began his racing career at York Racecourse in August in the Acomb Stakes a race which Dick Hern had previously used to introduce horses such as Bustino and Height of Fashion.
+Gorytus began his racing career at York Racecourse in August in the Acomb Stakes, a race which Dick Hern had previously used to introduce horses such as Bustino and Height of Fashion.
 He started the 5/1 second favourite behind Salieri, an unbeaten colt trained by Henry Cecil.
 Salieri led from the start but Carson brought Gorytus forward to join him early in the straight.
 In the final quarter mile Gorytus took the lead and then accelerated away to win easily by seven lengths.
 His winning time of 1:23.73 broke the track record by over a second.
 Salieri was to become a dual Group-2 winner in 1983.

 A month later, the colt was moved up in class for the Group Two Champagne Stakes over seven furlongs at Doncaster Racecourse.
-He started the 8/13 favourite against a field which included All Systems Go, the winner of the Seaton Delaval Stakes and Lanson Champagne Stakes and On Stage the runner-up in the July Stakes and Prix Morny.
+He started the 8/13 favourite against a field which included All Systems Go, winner of the Seaton Delaval Stakes and Lanson Champagne Stakes, and On Stage, runner-up in the July Stakes and Prix Morny.
 Carson tracked the leaders before moving Gorytus into the lead two furlongs from the finish.
 In the closing stages he stretched away from the field, despite Carson never resorting to the whip, and won by five lengths from the Guy Harwood-trained Proclaim.
 When asked about the colt's targets after the Champagne Stakes, Hern replied "the Dewhurst, the 2000 Guineas and the Derby".
 Bookmakers responded by making Gorytus 4/1 favourite for the Guineas and 5/1 favourite for the Derby.

-Gorytus' final race of the season was the Group One Dewhurst Stakes at Newmarket Racecourse on 15 October, in which he was matched against the Middle Park Stakes winner Diesis.
-Gorytus started the 1/2 favourite with Diesis on 2/1, while the other two runners, Gordian and Tough Commander started at odds of 33/1 and 200/1 respectively.
-Carson settled Gorytus in third place behind the two outsiders, with Lester Piggott restraining Diesis in last place.
-The favourite appeared to be going well until half way but then began to struggle and quickly dropped out of contention with Carson looking down at the horse's legs as if he had sustained an injury.
+Gorytus' final race of the season was the Group One Dewhurst Stakes at Newmarket Racecourse on 15 October, in which he was matched against Cecil's Middle Park Stakes winner Diesis.
+Gorytus started the 1/2 favourite with Diesis on 2/1, while the other two runners, Gordian and Tough Commander, were outsiders.
+Carson settled Gorytus in third place, with Lester Piggott restraining Diesis in last place.
+The favourite appeared to be going well until halfway but then began to struggle and quickly dropped out of contention with Carson looking down at the horse's legs as if he had sustained an injury.
 Diesis won easily by five lengths, with Gorytus finishing last of the four runners, thirty lengths behind the third-placed Tough Commander.